 Panthers vs. Hurricanes: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 3

-On Monday the Carolina Hurricanes go on the road to square off with the Florida Panthers for Game 3 of the Stanley Cup Semifinals, starting at 8:00 PM ET on TNT.
-The Panthers hold a 2-0 edge in the series.
-The Hurricanes have -105 odds on the moneyline against the favored Panthers (-115).
+The Florida Panthers take the ice for Game 3 of the Stanley Cup Semifinals against the Carolina Hurricanes at BB&T Center on Monday, May 22, beginning at 8:00 PM ET on TNT.
+The Panthers are up 2-0 in the series.
+The Panthers are favored, with -115 odds on the moneyline, in this game against the Hurricanes, who have -105 moneyline odds.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!